 - 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements Visual Observers are optional for operation below 400'. - 3.
-Club/Site/Event requirements The crew as to be in good physical and phycological health and not under drug or alcohol influence. - 4.
-MAAC Add-on requirements RPAS crew supporting pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+RPAS CAR requirements The use of Visual Observers is mandatory at any event where the public is in attendance or for operation over 400'agl. - 3.
+Club/Site/Event requirements Spotters shall be used at any time flying where non-club members are present. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document